HandsOnDataViz/book/docs/HandsOnDataViz.md

 this change.
 One way is to state that the tax “will increase 20 percent” because `(6-5)/5 = 0.20`.
 Another way is to state that the tax “will increase by 1 percentage point” because
-`6% - 5% = a difference of 1 percentage point`.
+`6% - 5% = 1 percentage point difference`.
 See why the politician
 preferred to say it in their misleading way, rather than either of the two correct ways?
 Don’t let anyone fool you by describing how percentages change with very loose wording, and be precise about its meaning in your own work to avoid confusing other people.

-TODO above: DECIDE whether to mention that some sources refer to these concepts as absolute versus relative change
-<a href="https://dataschool.com/misrepresenting-data/relative-vs-absolute-change/" class="uri">https://dataschool.com/misrepresenting-data/relative-vs-absolute-change/</a>

 A final recommendation about using more precise language is to be cautious with words that suggest a *cause-and-effect relationship* in